maantjemol/E-meeuw/documentation/webserver.md

 We search for the `route` matching the url from the request with `FindRoute()` We format a HTTP response for the request using `route.build()`.

-We print the route authentication.

-If the `route.auth` equals true but we cannot find cookies or a user, we set the HTTP response to our login page.
+If the `route.auth` equals true but we cannot find cookies or a user, we set the HTTP response to redirect to our login page.

-We print the `response`.

 We convert `response` to bytes and send this information from the socket `connstream` to the connected remote socket.
 Finally, we close the `connstream` socket.